frettini/project_alias/README.md

 - If you are using a **Amazon Alexa**, please change line 21 in **app.py** to: ```wakeup = sound.audioPlayer("data/alexa.wav",0,"wakeup", False)```

 - To set the volume of the speaker you can change the line 32 in **modules/sound.py** ```os.system('sudo amixer -c 1 sset Speaker 83')```

+## Changes

+The main changes were made in app.py and the index.html

+index.html :
+- New Trigger Button which which activates the Voice Assistant
+- New Voice Speed Slider which changes the speed of the voice in sound.py

+app.py :
+- New socketio handler for any packet of name "ComputerMessage", no namespaces on the handler because the computer application doesn't support namespaces

 ## Contributors
 Made by [Bjørn Karmann](http://bjoernkarmann.dk) and [Tore Knudsen](http://www.toreknudsen.dk/).